MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/1/index.md

 - [ ] Fundamental analysis always produces more accurate results than technical analysis.
 - [ ] Technical analysis is regulated by CIRO, but fundamental analysis is not.

-> **Explanation:** Fundamental analysis prioritizes metrics such as earnings, revenues, and market position, whereas technical analysis prioritizes chart patterns, indicators, and trading volumes.
+> **Explanation:**( Fundamental analysis prioritizes metrics such as earnings, revenues, and market position, whereas technical analysis prioritizes chart patterns, indicators, and trading volumes.)

----

 ### Which indicator is considered a momentum oscillator in technical analysis?